How to become a judge, how much do they charge and how are judges appointed?

 There is also a Judicial Union of the Czech Republic.
 This is a voluntary professional association of judges, specifically a society that defends the interests of judges and the independence of the judiciary.
 Membership of the Judicial Union is voluntary, but about half of all Czech judges join.
 Representatives of the Judges’ Union represent and defend the interests of the courts, for example, in the event of allegations of bias against a judge, participate in discussions on judicial reforms and court administration, and attend various educational events and conferences.
 Union members thus have a significant opportunity to influence developments in the judiciary.

 Tip: If you want to become a judge, start with undergraduate studies at law school.
-After that, you need to gain the necessary experience and then pass the judicial, bar, notary, professional bailiff or final exam of the legal examiner.
+You must then gain the necessary experience and then pass the judicial, bar, notary, professional bailiff or final exam of the legal examiner.

 Where can I find a list of judges?